Comfort, West Virginia

 Comfort is a census-designated place (CDP) in Boone County, West Virginia, United States.
 Comfort is located on West Virginia Route 3, 12 mi northeast of Madison.
 Comfort has a post office with ZIP code 25049.
-As of the 2010 census, its population is 306.
+As of the 2020 census, its population is 320 (up from 306 at the 2010 census).
 Comfort is the home of Sherman Elementary School.